Hackatosh/2019-soul-pet/README.md

 docker-compose -f docker-compose-prod.yml stop
 ```

+## Troubleshooting

+If you open the file ftp/sftp.d/chown-fix.sh with a text editor on Windows,
+the line separator can be changed to Windows-style separator "\r\n", which is different than the Linux-style separator "\n"
+which should be used.
+This cause the script to be wrongly interpreted at run-time which causes the initialization of the SFTP to fail.
+If you encounter any problem with the SFTP and uploading/downloading files, please make sure that the correct style is used for this file.

 ## Built With

 The whole project is written in [Typescript](https://www.typescriptlang.org/docs/home.html).
 The package management is done with [Yarn](https://yarnpkg.com/) for both the front-end and the back-end.